read-write-web/rww-play/README.md

  [RWWeb] $ ~run -Dhttps.port=8443 -Dhttps.trustStore=noCA -Drww.subdomains=true -Dakka.loglevel=DEBUG -Dakka.debug.receive=on -Dsmtp.password=xxxx
  ```

 Then you can direct your browser to:
 [https://localhost:8443/](https://localhost:8443)

+This will lead you to the account creation page, which will allow you to create subdomains on your server.
+An e-mail
+will be sent to your e-mail address for verification ( but you will be able to find the link in the logs if the e-mail server is not set up).
+For subdomains on your local machine you will need to edit `/etc/hosts` for each server.
+For
+machines on the web you can just assign all domains to the same ip address.

+TODO: add howto for running a server without subdomain support

 Documentation
 -------------